Deutsche Bank Aktiengesellschaft Cuts TransUnion (NYSE:TRU) Price Target to $111.00

-TransUnion (NYSE:TRU – Get Rating) had its price objective lowered by stock analysts at Deutsche Bank Aktiengesellschaft from $114.00 to $111.00 in a research note issued to investors on Tuesday, The Fly reports.
-Deutsche Bank Aktiengesellschaft’s price objective indicates a potential upside of 34.35% from the company’s current price.
+TransUnion (NYSE:TRU – Get Rating) had its price objective trimmed by Deutsche Bank Aktiengesellschaft from $114.00 to $111.00 in a research report released on Tuesday, The Fly reports.

 TransUnion Price Performance

-In other news, Director William Bosworth sold 405 shares of the company’s stock in a transaction on Monday, June 13th.
+In related news, Director William Bosworth sold 405 shares of the firm’s stock in a transaction that occurred on Monday, June 13th.
 The stock was sold at an average price of $78.72, for a total transaction of $31,881.60.
-Following the completion of the sale, the director now directly owns 5,399 shares of the company’s stock, valued at $425,009.28.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-0.22% of the stock is currently owned by company insiders.
+Following the completion of the sale, the director now owns 5,399 shares of the company’s stock, valued at $425,009.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+0.22% of the stock is currently owned by insiders.

 Institutional Investors Weigh In On TransUnion